Does our organization have to be located in Annapolis proper?

 When is the best time to apply?

-You must apply between August 15th, through December 31st for grant consideration for this year's crab feast.
+You must apply between August 15th, through November 1st for Crab feast, November 15th for Black Tie & Diamonds, for grant consideration for this year's crab feast.
 We spend the month of January following the crab feast evaluating the grant requests, then notify and distribute grant funds between February and March.
-Grant requests made to our club after December 31st will not be considered.
+Grant requests made to our club after November 1st CF, 15th BT&D will not be considered.

 What if I have an urgent need for funds out of cycle of your grant process?